 By definition, a precipitation frequency estimate (PFE) is defined as the depth of precipitation at a specific location for a specific duration that has a certain probability of occurring in any given year.
 For example, the PFE for a 24-hour precipitation amount in Denver, CO with a 1% chance of occurring in any given year is 4.50 inches.
 PFEs are usually defined in terms of an Average Recurrence Interval (ARI) or Annual Exceedance Probability (AEP); AEPs are often translated into a percent chance of occurring in any given year to alleviate confusion.
 The term “return period” is equivalent to the ARI, but not widely used since it gives the false sense of an events only occurring every x number of years, when really ARI is the average number of years between exceedances of a given precipitation amount; implicit in this definition is the years between exceedances are generally random.
 For instance, in Denver, 4.50 inches of precipitation over a 24-hour period happens on average every 100 years.
 To emphasize the fact that 4.50 inches in 24-hours could fall several times in a year or over the course of a few years, the AEP is often used to describe the rareness.
 An AEP is the probability 4.50 inches (or more) in 24-hours will fall during the year; in our example, that equates to probability of 0.01 or 10E-2 in scientific notation.
 The AEP = 1/ARI.
 For convenience, AEPs are often multiplied by 100 to convert them into a percent chance of occurring during a given year; so an AEP of .01 equates to a 1% chance.
 In other words, there is a 1% chance that an event will equal or exceed a certain PFE at a specific location and duration during a given year.
 And lastly, some like to translate AEPs/ARIs into an odd, similar to winning the lottery for example.
 In this context, the odds of a 100-year event occurring in any given year is 1 in 100.
 Below is a table for converting between different AEPs, ARIs and odds.

-Keep in mind we can’t use the simple relationship ARI = 1/AEP for frequent events; ARIs greater than 10 years are very closely approximated by 1/AEP (the reciprocal of the AEP).
+Keep in mind we can’t always use the simple relationship ARI = 1/AEP for frequent events; ARIs greater than 10 years are very closely approximated by 1/AEP (the reciprocal of the AEP).
 AEP is defined as the “probability that a given rainfall total accumulated over a given duration will be exceeded in any one year.”
 AEP relates to ARI as follows:

 in any given year